 - Confirm 1098 and 1099 issuance covers both parties correctly — the wrap buyer receives a 1098 for interest paid to the wrap seller; the wrap seller receives a 1098 for interest paid to the underlying lender.

-Verdict: Protecting Wrap Mortgage Investments details the servicer selection criteria that matter most for this structure.
+Verdict: 7 Critical Factors for Profitable and Compliant Wrap Mortgage Servicing details the servicer selection criteria that matter most for this structure.
 A servicer who does not understand wrap mechanics is not a servicer for this deal type.

 7. Exit Planning Before the Deal Closes